Eat Heart Healthy

 Practice portion control

-When you are trying to follow an eating plan that's good for you, it may help to know how much of a certain kind of food is considered a "serving."; The table below offers some examples.
+When you are trying to follow an eating plan that's good for you, it may help to know how much of a certain kind of food is considered a "serving."
+The list below offers some examples.

 Do not skip meals - more frequent mini-meals are better

 Skipping meals is not recommended.
 Small, frequent meals and snacks appear to promote weight loss and maintenance and give you an opportunity to consume important nutrients throughout the day.
 Skipping meals only lowers metabolism and deprives you of key nutrients.
 Researchers have found that people who balance their calories into four to six small meals each day have lower cholesterol levels., so divide your calories into 4 to 6 smaller meals throughout the day.